 Whether it’s a custom designed African Safari, a romantic honeymoon in the African bush, a tropical Coast island vacation, or a half or full day tour of Nairobi or Mombasa cities.
 Those looking for family holidays are equally welcome in Kenya, as there’s plenty to do which will ensure no one is ever bored, including thrilling game drives, visits to Masai Cultural tribes, Nature walks, Horse Riding, Hot Air Balloon 4×4 quad bike tours, Mountain Climbing and so much more.

 These are some of the experiences that our customers ask for most frequently, but we invite you to make contact and tell us your particular preference.
-We have found that the selections below are consistent favorites with our visitors.
+We have found that the selections below are consistent favourites with our visitors.
 Feel free to call your Travel Specialist who will happily create a tailor-made itinerary to suit your preferences.

 We’ll make sure that every moment of your tailor made dream holiday in East Africa exceeds your expectations, giving you a tailored and unique safari through East Africa.
 After all, a custom African safari holiday means seeing Africa your way!